 If you’re interested in retro computing, you may be happy to read that I’ve made a binary release of my Mastodon client for the Apple 2.
-It has been mostly tested on an Apple //c, and works on //c, //c+, IIe enhanced and IIe Platinum according to emulator testing.
-The IIgs version should work on the IIgs, although it is also, so far, untested on real hardware.
+It has been mostly tested on an Apple //c, and works on ][+, IIe, //c, //c+, IIe enhanced, IIe Platinum and IIgs according to emulator testing.

 This Mastodon client features: